F0R5371/VSINGERS/README.md

 # VSingers
 Welcome to the VSingers repository, a place where all information about virtual singers and related topics can be found.
+If you see if any information you disagree with or would like to contribute please just reach out!

 ## Voicebanks
 Voice banks simply refer to a sound library that virtual singers are created on.